Jury selection off to fast start in Sandusky sex abuse trial

 Sandusky, a former Penn State assistant football coach, faces 52 counts of molesting 10 boys over a 15-year period.
 He has pleaded not guilty and faces more than 500 years in prison if convicted on all counts.

-Prosecutors have accused Sandusky, 68, of meeting the boys through a charity he founded, the Second Mile, and have claimed that some of the assaults occurred at Penn State facilities.
+Prosecutors have accused Sandusky, 68, of meeting the boys through a charity he founded, and have claimed that some of the assaults occurred at Penn State facilities.

-ABC News reported that intimate love letters allegedly from Sandusky to one of his accusers, described in court documents as Victim 4, would be read into testimony once trial begins.
-The letters are allegedly written in the former coach's handwriting.

-Citing sources close to the case, ABC said Victim 4, now 28, was expected to be the first witness to testify.
-He met Sandusky through the Second Mile and is expected to show gifts, including golf clubs, Sandusky gave him during their alleged relationship, the network said.

-The sexual abuse charges shook the school, prompted the firing of legendary football coach Joe Paterno and university President Graham Spanier, and put an unprecedented focus on sexual predation.
+The explosive allegations shook the school, prompted the firing of legendary football coach Joe Paterno and university President Graham Spanier, and put an unprecedented focus on sexual predation.

 Paterno, the winningest coach in major U.S. college football history, died of lung cancer in January, just over two months after his firing.
 Potential jurors were told his wife Sue and son Jay may be called as witnesses in the trial.